aligungr/UERANSIM/README.md

 testing 5G Core Network and studying 5G System.

 UERANSIM introduces the world's first and only open source 5G-SA UE and gNodeB implementation.
-Some parts of this software are patent pending.

 ## Current Status